aquaULB/solving_pde_mooc/notebooks/TimeIntergation.md

 This relation implies that $N^n \rightarrow 0$ only if $\vert 1-\alpha dt \vert < 1$.
 Otherwise, if $\vert 1-\alpha dt \vert > 1$ our numerical solution will *blow up*.
 In the jargon, one says that the forward Euler scheme is unstable $\vert 1-\alpha dt \vert > 1$.
 This puts a limit on the time step allowed when performing the numerical integration.

 In many problems, the coefficients of the equations considered are complex (e.g. Schrödinger equation).
-If we generalise our radioactive decay problem to allow for complex valued coefficient $\alpha=\alpha_r + i\alpha_i$, the criteria for stability of the forward Euler scheme becomes,
+If we generalise our radioactive decay problem to allow for complex valued coefficients $\alpha=\alpha_r + i\alpha_i$, the criteria for stability of the forward Euler scheme becomes,

 \begin{align}
   \vert 1-\alpha dt \vert < 1 \Leftrightarrow\qquad (1-\alpha_rdt)^2+(\alpha_idt)^2 < 1